An important part of Saskatchewan’s electoral system is the provincially-financed program that supports registered political parties and candidates.

 The chief official agent of a registered political party must file an annual reconciliation of tax receipts used in the preceding calendar year with the Chief Electoral Officer.
 Copies of each issued, spoiled and duplicated receipt must accompany the filing.

-Business managers of independent candidates must file, within 30 days after the election, a reconciliation of tax receipts including the total amount of receipted contributions, copies of each receipt, spoiled receipts, duplicated receipts, and all unused receipts.
+Financial agents of independent candidates must file, within 30 days after the election, a reconciliation of tax receipts including the total amount of receipted contributions, copies of each receipt, spoiled receipts, duplicated receipts, and all unused receipts.